wrayjustin/yaids/docs/usage/rules.md

 ![YAIDS](/yaids.png)
 # Rules

-YAIDS supports any Yara-compatable rule, including enabled and properly configured modules.
+YAIDS supports any Yara-compatible rule, including enabled and adequately configured modules.

-For convinenve, YAIDS also provides a "drop-in" replacement for `yara` (the Yara Rules Compiler).
+For convenience, YAIDS also provides a "drop-in" replacement for `yara` (the Yara Rules Compiler).
 In addition to some feature enhancements, `yaidsc` sets "external" variables for various packet offsets.

 You can learn more about writing Yara rules from the Yara documentation: [Writing Yara Rules](https://yara.readthedocs.io/en/stable/writingrules.html).

-# yaidsc
+#### yaidsc
 `yaidsc` is a drop-in replacement for `yarac` using an identical syntax.
 If needed, you can also pass additional options to `yarac`.
-Note that `yaidsc` is not a binary replacement for `yarac`, it is a wrapper script.
+Note that `yaidsc` is not a binary replacement for `yarac`; it is a wrapper script.
 The two major feature improvments are:
  * Multi-File Support, including Directories (which will compile all `*.yar` files in the directories provided)
  * External Variables for Packet Fields